Macrame kit

 macrame kit in a basket

-By creating your own macrame kit, you’ll have everything you need to start creating something incredible.
+Whether you’re creating your own macrame kit or picking up a ready-made one, you’ll have everything you need to start creating something incredible.
 And crafting is a lot more enjoyable when you have all your tools and supplies in one spot.

-So load up a container with some GANXXET macrame cord, scissors, and your other supplies, and start knotting!
+So load up a container with some GANXXET macrame cord, scissors, and your other supplies, or order a Chunky Macrame Handbag DIY Kit and start knotting!

 Leave a comment